KrauseFx/krausefx.com/_posts/2026-02-23-openclaw-my-automation-setup.md

 Many people use "booking flights" and "booking hotels" as example use-cases.
 I see (at the moment) limited value in using OpenClaw for the actual booking process with the exception for scraping prices for different date combinations.

-Instead, I want to focus on building a pro-active travel assistent that actively provides me with the exact information I need at a given moment.
+Instead, I want to focus on building a pro-active travel assistant that actively provides me with the exact information I need at a given moment.

 **Some examples**

 - Share high-level overview of each travel day before a trip
-- The evening before your hotel check out, pro-actively send me a message with the checkout time, and any checkout instructions I may need
+- The evening before your hotel check out, proactively send me a message with the checkout time, and any checkout instructions I may need
-- Asks and reminds you of missing bookings.
+- Ask and remind you of missing bookings.
 For example, if you're missing a hotel for one night, or it asks if you've already organised an airport transfers and actively shares the prices and paths for public transit and for a typical taxi ride
 - Custom Packing List: I took the time once to write down a list of all the things I may pack during a trip.
 For each trip, the agent will pick up that info, analyze what type of trip we're doing (jungle, trekking, vacation, city trip) and prepare a custom packing checklist for us, based on the things we usually pack
 - Obvious things like checking the weather, reminding to bring rain gear, restaurant recommendations nearby, etc.

-Additionally to sharing the overview and details before and during the travel, it also reminds you if you forgot to book something.
+In addition to sharing the overview and details before and during the travel, it also reminds you if you forgot to book something.
 For example,

 To do that, I have a simple cron-job that automatically finds all booking confirmations for upcoming trips (flights, hotels, tickets, etc.) and store them in structured markdown files in a travel folder.
 This travel folder is a shared git repo with my dedicated "Mr. Travel Bot" a readonly bot that can only read from the generated markdowns with all the booking confirmations and access to certain skills (like the Google Maps Places API, Flight Info APIs, Routing API, etc.).
 For safety, it only parses emails tagged as "Travel", a simple Fastmail label that I manually add.
 Also, Fastmail has native support for a readonly API token.

 <img src="/assets/posts/openclaw/openclaw-travel.png" />

-The [heartbeat](https://docs.openclaw.ai/gateway/heartbeat) of the travel bot has instructions to check upcoming trips, new travel bookings and accute information that may be helpful in that moment (e.g. gate and seating info right before and during boarding).
+The [heartbeat](https://docs.openclaw.ai/gateway/heartbeat) of the travel bot has instructions to check upcoming trips, new travel bookings and acute information that may be helpful in that moment (e.g. gate and seating info right before and during boarding).
 The messages we receive in our Telegram travel group then look like this, all full of hype and excitement:

 <img src="/assets/posts/openclaw/openclaw-travel-2.png" style="width: 450px" />